Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: SFE per Freefall Time

 Also, while the observed SFE per freefall time is small on average, it exhibits large intrinsic scatter.\footnote{From (a) to (d), the median value $\varepsilon_{\rm ff,obs}$ of each sample is $0.015$, $0.004$, $0.018$, and $0.075$, and the scatter is $0.5$, $0.6$, $0.8$, and $0.6$ dex.
 The systematically higher $\varepsilon_{\rm ff}$ in the LMC may partly be due to the difference in the method by which molecular clouds are matched to star-forming regions (identified by H$\alpha$ or free-free emission) \citep{krumholz19}.} As discussed by previous authors, the large scatter in $\varepsilon_{\rm ff,obs}$ may arise for a number of reasons.
 First, as in our mock observed clouds, sampling clouds at different evolutionary stages (low stellar mass and high gas mass at an early evolutionary stage and the opposite at a later stage), is an important source of scatter \citep[see also][]{grudic19}.
 Second, if the SFR in a cloud accelerates with time it will tend to produce a large scatter in $\varepsilon_{\rm ff,obs}$ \citep[e.g.,][]{lee16} (although in fact we do not find evidence for accelerating SFR in our simulations).
 Third, poor sampling of the IMF at the high-mass end can be a source of large scatter and bias in the light-to-mass ratio and hence the inferred SFR, especially for SFR tracers relying on ionizing radiation \citep[e.g.,][]{daSilva14,geen18}.
 Fourth, some variations can be induced by the distribution of $\avircl$ and $\muBcl$ of initial clouds \citep[e.g.,][]{federrath13}, which in reality would represent a varying dynamical environment where molecular clouds form.
-In addition, there is scatter introduced in the observational estimation of cloud mass and $t_{\rm ff}$, largely because the former usually depends on conversion from CO luminosity via $X_{\rm CO}$, which is known from both observations and modeling to have significant scatter \citep[e.g.,][]{pineda08,gong20,seifried20}.
+In addition, there is scatter introduced in the observational estimation of cloud mass and $t_{\rm ff}$, largely because the former usually depends on conversion from CO luminosity via $X_{\rm CO}$, which is known from both observations and modeling to have significant scatter \citep[e.g.,][]{pineda08,shetty11a,shetty11b,seifried20,gong20}.
+Adopting a constant value of $X_{\rm CO}$ at cloud scales adds to the error in the estimated gas mass, which enters as $\varepsilon_{\rm ff,obs} \propto X_{\rm CO}^{-3/2}$ and $t_{\rm ff}/t_{\rm dyn} \propto X_{\rm CO}^{-1/2}$.